 Working as a product manager for Google can be demanding, but it’s also one of the most rewarding trajectories you could take your product management career on.

 Being selected as a product manager at Google is no small feat.
-Aside from the rigorious recruitment process and tough competition, you will have to work harder to hone your product management skillset to make sure that you can keep up with your peers.
+Aside from the rigorous recruitment process and tough competition, you will have to work harder to hone your product management skillset to make sure that you can keep up with your peers.

 This is why, in this article, we have broken product management at Google for you, so you know the work you are expected to put in.
-We will also discuss what the hiring process looks like and added some tips on what you can do to be selected as a Google product manager.
+We will also discuss what the hiring process looks like and add some tips on what you can do to be selected as a Google product manager.

 What does product management at Google look like?

 One of the first things to understand about product management at Google is the difference between the jobs of a product manager and a program manager.